jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 Due by 20:00 on Monday, 2020-01-20.

-Turn in for the Logisim portion is on Gradescope.
+Turn in for the Logisim Evolution portion is on Gradescope.
 Submit the specified .circ files for each problem.
 The person submitting should specify their partner's name (if necessary) during the submission process.